c4arl0s/VIM/README.md

 # 34. [Delete the first n characters at the end of a line]()

-replace n with the deired number of characters
+replace n with the desired number of characters

 ```console
 :%s/^.\{3}//